-Slips, trips and falls are a major cause of accidents in the workplace.
-It is estimated that over 100,000 people are injured due to a slip, trip or fall at work each year, with 6,000 in health occupations (HSE, 2015).
-These represent about 40% of all injuries and 57% of major injuries reported to the Health and Safety Executive (HSE, HSE 2014).
-The injuries resulting from these incidents can have long-lasting effects.
-Furthermore, it has been estimated that one million days were taken off work in 2012/13 due to such injuries (Labour Force Survey, 2015).
-People working in health and social care report the highest number of non-fatal employee slips, trips and falls.
-This is partly due to the nature of the flooring on health service premises which is often very smooth and may be slippery when wet due to frequent cleaning for infection control purposes or due to contaminants.
-In North America it has been shown that the costs of fall related injuries now exceed overexertion injuries (e.g., excessive lifting, pushing pulling) (Yeoh et al, 2013).
+Slips, trips and falls are a common cause of injuries in the workplace.
+In Great Britain (GB) it is estimated that over 100,000 people are injured due to a slip, trip or fall at work each year, and this represents around 18% of all self-reported non-fatal injuries to workers.
+[1] The injuries resulting from these incidents can have long-lasting effects.
+Furthermore, it has been estimated that nearly one million days a year are taken off work due to such injuries [2].
+People working in health and social care have one of the highest number of non-fatal slips, trips and falls compared with other industries in GB.
+It is estimated that there are around 14,000 workers a year injured in this industry sector due to trips, slips and falls [3].
+This is probably at least partly due to the nature of the flooring on health service premises which is often very smooth so as to be easier to clean than textured surfaces.
+These floor surfaces can become slippery when contaminated and during cleaning which is undertaken frequently for infection control purposes.

 Slip risk and the effectiveness of footwear to mitigate it, are influenced by the slip resistance of the floor surface, the presence of contamination and the characteristics of that contamination, as well as the level and type of pedestrian activity.
-This proposed study will be undertaken in a challenging working environment, with predominantly smooth floor surfaces that become slippery when contaminated, where there are multiple sources and types of contamination, and where there is relatively high and varied types of pedestrian activity, e.g. walking, and pushing and pulling.
-Many of the risk factors affecting the healthcare workers participating in the study will be shared by workers in other sectors, particularly, retail, hospitality, education and manufacturing.
-It is likely that workers from all sectors will at some time need to negotiate a contaminated and slippery floor surface, and so the findings of this study will be of interest to those working in all sectors.
+This proposed study will be undertaken in NHS Trusts.
+These are a challenging working environment, with predominantly smooth floor surfaces that become slippery when contaminated, where there are multiple sources and types of contamination, and where there is relatively high and varied types of pedestrian activity, e.g. walking, pushing and pulling.
+Many of the risk factors affecting the healthcare workers participating in the study will be shared by workers in other sectors, such as, retail, hospitality, education and manufacturing.
 Whether it is appropriate to provide slip resistant footwear to control the slip risk can only be determined by means of a risk assessment.
 The findings of this study will help to inform the risk assessment process and the business case for investing in footwear.
 Many employers already provide footwear to help manage the risk of slips, but a lack of robust testing and reliable information can often lead to inappropriate footwear being selected, and instead of providing a solution, the footwear can add to the problem.
 This study may help to validate a system by which the slip resistance of footwear can be reliably assessed and gives procurers of footwear the information they need to select footwear with the appropriate level of slip resistance.